 Prusa i3 MK3 packaging

 The kit comes with an assembly manual a 3D printing book and is very well packed in the box.
 Each item group is packed in separate boxes.
 The whole assembling process is made as easy as possible.
-Each assembling step has his own bag with according screws, nuts and bolts.
+Each assembling step has its own bag with according screws, nuts and bolts.
 The manual is fantastic and the way on how to build the i3 reminds a bit on playing with Lego.

 After 3 days (each day about 2 hours assembling time), the printer was ready to be switched on.
 After a short check up if everything was connected correctly, I turned the switch and surprisingly the printer worked immediately.
 After a short and easy calibration process I printed the Prusa logo.
-The printer is amazing quite but I noticed some sort of vibration noise.
+The printer is quite amazing but I noticed some sort of vibration noise.
 I figured out that it came from the front panel with the LCD.
 I disassembled it and re-tightened the screw which hold the LCD in place.
 Additional I put some thin foam tape between the plastic of the the LCD holder and the metal part of the i3.

 Bearings - Read the manual !

 While one rattling was gone, there was still another one coming from the Y bearings.
 I checked the internet and found many articles about IGUS and Misumi bearings for the i3.
-Each of this bearings seems to have pros and cons which made it difficult to decide for which one to go.
+Each of these bearings seems to have pros and cons which made it difficult to decide for which one to go.
 I was already short before ordering Misumi bearings when I decided to dismantle the axles again to have a look if I can't fix it.
-Contrary to the manual, the balls of the bearing where not proper aligned on the top.
-I fixed that and added also some thin oil into the bearings.
+Contrary to the manual, the balls of the bearing where not properly aligned on the top.
+I fixed that and also added some thin oil into the bearings.
 After assembly, all noises where gone and the printer worked perfectly.